jimleroyer/communauto-bookmarklet/README.md

 'Reservation Grid' pages, hit the 'Communauto Bookmarklet' button (or menu).
 This will execute Javascript code that will display the car numbers next to the 'Select' links.
-This only applies for cars that were not reserved yet, as the car number is not available on the client-side (i.e. in the browser) for already reserved cars.
+This only applies for cars that were not reserved yet, as the car number is not available (i.e. in the browser) for reserved cars.

 Supported
 ---------